andrewclelland/ml_fire_projections/README.md

 5. Once the data are processed in the correct form, `run` the models.
     *  First conduct a cross-validation (`crossval`) to find the optimal combination of model parameters for each model.
     *  Then validate and test the models in the `historic` period.
 Validation years are 2008, 2015 and 2020; testing years are 2021-2023, although the model can be tested on 2001-2023 if desired.
     *  Run the model for the `future` period across all scenarios.
-The output will be saved locally as netCDF files which can then be analysed...
+The output will be saved locally as netCDF files which can then be analysed (see next repository).
     *  Part of the analysis includes SHAP plots, which can be run using the `model_xgb_region_shap.py` scripts.

 The `General_processing_operations` folder contains scripts relating to all aspects of processing files, especially NumPy arrays.